top of page

 Um Al Rassas

-Um Al Rassas is an archaeological site in Jordan that contains the ruins of an ancient Roman and Byzantine settlement.
+An archaeological site that contains the ruins of an ancient Roman and Byzantine settlement.
 It's renowned for its well-preserved mosaics, churches, and other structures, providing valuable insights into the history and architecture of the region during these periods.

 Amman City